joshbegley/nyt-latest/README.md

-**'It's not healthy': Jack Draper on the loneliness of elite tennis, the calendar, and player welfare**\
+**'It's not healthy': Jack Draper on the loneliness of elite tennis and player welfare**\
-`Draper discusses the ongoing wrestle between players, the tours and the Grand Slams over the tennis calendar and its impact on welfare.`\
+`Draper speaks to the Tennis Podcast about the impact of extended tournaments on the players that make them spectacles.`\
 https://nytimes.com/athletic/6784488/2025/11/07/jack-draper-tennis-podcast-interview-calendar-schedule/

 **How Aston Villa vs Maccabi Tel Aviv turned into a night of toxicity and political protest**\